Arctic Connections Fund: form and guidance

 2.15 Please describe the relationship between the applicant organisation and partner organisation (max 300 words) – Please provide some background on your relationship with the partner organisation, including details of the origins and duration of the relationship and details of any jointly delivered projects in the last three years.
 We are also happy to consider new partnerships.

-2.16 How is safeguarding promoted within the organisation? (max 150 words) – Please tell us if your partner organisation has a safeguarding policy.
+2.16 How is safeguarding embedded within the organisation? (max 150 words) – Please tell us if your partner organisation has a safeguarding policy.
 If there is one, please include a copy of it or include a link to it.
 Please tell us any other relevant information about how your partner promotes and implements safeguarding in its work.
 As with 2.7, if you require further advice on ensuring appropriate measures are in place, please contact us.

 2.17 How are equal opportunities / diversity promoted within the organisation? (max 150 words) – Please tell us if your partner organisation has an equal opportunity/diversity policy.
 If there is one, please attach a copy of it or include a link to it.
 Please tell us any other relevant information about how your partner promotes and implements equal opportunities/diversity in its work.